JackSilburn/ATR2/README.md

 Contribute
 ----------

-This project is hosted on Dialog IT's internal Git.
+The project files are hosted on Dialog IT's internal Git.
 Navigate to 'http://otwdwndevsql01.devnet.dg.internal/Git/' and supply your company credentials.
 The current project is 'ATR1'.

 To clone the repository, copy 'http://otwdwndevsql01.devnet.dg.internal/Git/ATR1.git' into SourceTree or your Git client of choice.
 Ensure the command 'npm install' is run (VS Code Integrated Terminal), to install the project's node package modules.

 Use 'Npm run start' to compile the project and navigate to 'https://localhost:4200/' in your browser to view the add-in.
+Additionally you can view the add-in if installed into Outlook 2016.

 Deploying
 ---------
+--this part is a little bit dodgy... needs editing

 To deploy the project a few changes need to be made beforehand: